algosup/2024-2025-project-4-web-fpga-team-2/Documents/Management/WeeklyReports/weeklyReport2.md

 ### Code of conduct

 The [code of conduct](../../../CODE_OF_CONDUCT.md) was written and shared with the team.
-It will be signed by all members of the team during the next meeting.
+It will be signed by all members of the team during the next project time.

 ## Key Goals for Week 3